Sigety Faculty Summer Institute

 Blair’s commitment to professional development ensures its faculty members engage in meaningful experiences, furthering their passion and vision for the art and craft of teaching.
 By design, each experience is strategically selected to elevate impact on student learning.
 Throughout the year, Blair supports this vision by funding opportunities for professional conferences, graduate programs, continuing education courses, travel and research, which directly seeks to inform their pedagogical practice.

-Amanda Lucas, Dean of Teaching & learning
+Joe wagner, Dean of Teaching & learning

 To maximize the number of teachers benefiting from such professional development opportunities, Blair created the Sigety Faculty Summer Institute in 2017.
 During week-long, on-campus programs held in June and August, teachers and administrators focus on specific topics and work to design projects and pedagogies that will best serve Blair students—important but time-consuming collaborative work that is often difficult to accomplish during the busy school year.
 Each session incorporates guest speakers, one-on-one instruction, attendee presentations and feedback, and affords teachers a range of experiences and knowledge that will help to inform their teaching during the upcoming school year and beyond.